GRISP: Guided Recurrent IRI Selection over SPARQL Skeletons: Introduction

+\paragraph{Backtracking.} If re-ranking places \emph{None} on top, or the constrained retrieval returns no candidates, GRISP backtracks to the previous placeholder, drops the alternative that led there, and re-ranks the remaining alternatives on the stack.
+For instance, had the re-ranker initially selected \wdq{351718} instead of the film, the next KG-constrained retrieval for \sparqlinline|PH:"director"| would have returned no plausible properties, \emph{None} would have moved to the top, and GRISP would have backtracked to pick the film.

+\paragraph{Validation and final answer.} Once all placeholders are resolved, GRISP executes the SPARQL query and checks that it is \emph{valid}, i.e.,~that it parses, executes, and returns a non-empty result; otherwise it backtracks one step.
+In our example, the query yields Quentin Tarantino (\wdq{3772}) and his birthplace Knoxville (\wdq{185582}).
+If a skeleton's resolution tree is exhausted, GRISP moves on to the next skeleton from Stage 1, and returns the first one that yields a valid result.

-\subsection{Core contributions}
+\subsection{Core Contributions}

 1. We present a novel SPARQL-based knowledge graph question-answering method for arbitrary knowledge graphs, called GRISP.
-The method is centered around fine-tuning a SLM to perform SPARQL skeleton generation and re-ranking of knowledge graph items to replace the SPARQL skeleton placeholders.\\[1mm] 2.
-We evaluate the method on multiple benchmarks for the Freebase \cite{freebase} and Wikidata knowledge graphs, achieving better results than state-of-the-art methods in a comparable setting, while being much faster than agentic zero-shot methods.\\[1mm] 3.
-We perform extensive component studies and ablations to investigate their effect on the performance of GRISP.\\[1mm] 4.
-All code, data, predictions, evaluations, and checkpoints are available open-source under a permissive license.
-The code is available as part of the GRASP repository at \git{}, a demo at \website{}, and model checkpoints at \material{}.
-The benchmark data, predictions, and evaluations for GRISP are available as part of the GRASP material at \bench{}.
+The method is centered around fine-tuning an SLM to generate SPARQL skeletons and then resolve the placeholders to knowledge graph items.
+The main novelty lies in the placeholder resolution, which performs a backtracking search with a retrieve-and-re-rank operation under knowledge graph constraints for each placeholder.\\[1mm] 2.
+We evaluate the method on multiple benchmarks for the Freebase and Wikidata knowledge graphs, achieving better results than state-of-the-art methods in a comparable setting, while being much faster than agentic zero-shot methods.\\[1mm] 3.
+We perform extensive component studies and ablations to investigate their effect on the performance of GRISP.
+We also contrast GRISP with a recent state-of-the-art agentic KGQA method.\\[1mm] 4.
+We release our resources open-source under a permissive license: our code as part of the GRASP repository at \git{}, and model checkpoints, benchmarks, and predictions at \material{}.